Did humans come from water? Let’s explore this interesting hypothesis and the arguments that favor this scenario of human evolution.

-Science also cannot offer an explanation as to why there were many features appeared in humans that distinguish us from the apes.
-Rather, the explanations were given, but have failed and been abandoned by the official scientific ideology.
+Science also cannot offer an explanation as to why there were many features that appeared in humans that distinguished us from the apes.
+Rather, the explanations were given but have failed and been abandoned by the official scientific ideology.

 It lives in trees, but when it comes down, it usually ends up not on the land, but water, shallow swampy areas to be precise.
 Because of these conditions, the monkey would have to become a biped.
-Besides, this is the only species of monkeys, which knows how to swim.
+Besides, this is the only species of monkeys, which know how to swim.

 Another feature of humans is a lowered larynx.
-That is, we cannot drink water and breathe at the same time, because our throat is devoid of separation between the lungs and the stomach.
-In the savanna it would not be advantageous, and it should be noted that none of the land mammals have a lowered larynx.
+That is, we cannot drink water and breathe at the same time because our throat is devoid of separation between the lungs and the stomach.
+In the savanna, it would not be advantageous, and it should be noted that none of the land mammals have a lowered larynx.

-But it is present in a variety of mammals that live in the sea or lakes: seals, whales and sea lions.
+But it is present in a variety of mammals that live in the sea or lakes: seals, whales, and sea lions.
 This feature gives them a very significant advantage: being able to breathe through the mouth, these animals are able to inhale or exhale a significant amount of air in a short time while surfacing.

 Aquatic mammals, by the way, can control their breathing just like humans.
 Land animals do not regulate their breathing this way.
 And controlling our breath has given our species a unique opportunity to develop speech.

-Another characteristic feature of humans which sets them apart from other apes is the way they sweat.
-When we sweat, we lose precious water and useful salts, this process is also too slow to start, which leads to the risk of sunstroke and has very low response time when the levels of fluids and salts in the body are critically low.
+Another characteristic feature of humans that sets them apart from other apes is the way they sweat.
+When we sweat, we lose precious water and useful salts, this process is also too slow to start, which leads to the risk of sunstroke and has a very low response time when the levels of fluids and salts in the body are critically low.

 Just in three hours, our body can use up all of the water and salts required for survival, which may lead to very serious consequences, including death.

 But only if you are in the water.
-On land it does not give any advantages, body hair in land environment is many times more efficient.
+On land it does not give any advantages, body hair in the land environment is many times more efficient.
 But this layer of fat is present in all aquatic mammals: whales, seals, dolphins…

 Finally, the human way of copulation “face to face” is not common among land animals, but it is common in aquatic species.